Visiting Professor of History, Executive Director of Common Ground

-A leader in digital history, Seidule co-edited the award-winning West Point History of Warfare, the largest enhanced digital book in any field.
-He also led virtual and augmented reality student projects.
-His video lecture, “Was the Civil War About Slavery,” has 30 million views on social media.
+A leader in digital history, Seidule created and co-edited the award-winning West Point History of Warfare, the largest enhanced digital book in any field.
+His video lecture “Was the Civil War About Slavery” has more than 30 million views on social media.
 Seidule served in the U.S. Army for more than three decades, retiring in 2020 as a brigadier general.
-He is professor emeritus of history at West Point, where he taught for many years, and is also a New America Fellow.
-Seidule graduated from Washington and Lee University and holds a Ph.D. from the Ohio State University.
+He is professor emeritus of history at West Point.

 Recent Courses Taught